Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Introduction

-Our \textbf{main contributions} are: (i) It is the first work to improve the LLMs' constraint-following ability without training.
-Our framework enhances feedback reliability by integrating easily accessible and widely available tools for verifying responses against specified constraints. (ii) To address the constraint diversity challenge, we propose a novel refinement repository to store successfully refined examples, which enables LLMs to learn from past experience and avoids crafting demonstrations manually. (iii) Most benchmarks only contain 1-2 constraints \citep{chen2024benchmarking}.
-Current complex instruction datasets \cite{he2024complex} combine seed instructions with external constraints but often overlook existing ones, causing conflicts and incomplete evaluations.
-To overcome the limitations and ensure a comprehensive evaluation, we construct a new complex instruction dataset with instructions containing 1-6 constraints.
+Our \textbf{main contributions} are: (i) This is the first work to improve LLMs' constraint-following ability without training.
+Our framework enhances feedback reliability by integrating easily accessible tools that provide strict verification and textual guidance for LLMs. (ii) To maximize the refinement effectiveness, we propose {\em dynamic few-shot prompting} with a refinement repository that stores successful refinements.
+This enables LLMs to learn from past experiences and retrieve more similar few-shot examples for future refinements, improving refinement effectiveness. (iii) Most benchmarks only contain 1-2 constraints \citep{chen2024benchmarking}.
+We construct a new complex instruction dataset with instructions containing 1-6 constraints.